skyra-project/discord-components/packages/documentation/src/assets/README.md

 >
 > For further examples on how to use components, please refer to the Stackblitz
 > examples linked below.
 Choose the framework you are using and click on the
-> "Open on Stackblitz" button to see the code and how it renders in the browser.
+> "Open in Stackblitz" button to see the code and how it renders in the browser.

 ### Using the Discord font